babaskate/grunt-tenon/README.md

 > Accessibility testing tool

+Grunt task interface to the [Tenon.io](http://tenon.io) automated accessibility testing service; [learn more about Tenon.io here](http://tenon.io/documentation/).

 This plugin is currently in beta.
-Please file an issues as you come accross.
+Please file an issues as you come across.
 Contributors welcome.

 ## Getting Started
 This plugin requires Grunt `~0.4.4`